ktrack723/TomClancysSnowballLegendsTogetherEdition/[Documents]/README.txt

     It's winter in the year 2077, and you decided to make a giant snowman so that you can get popular and somehow win the presidential election of the United States.

-But you figured out that normal snowman won't do, you needed something different.
+But you figured out that normal snowman won't just do, and you needed something different.

 Following your parent's advice, you decided to roll a snowball with animals in it, and make a super duper snowman then upload it to instagram!